 You might remember that I visited with you all at Sukkot and again at Chanukah, to share some frugal and creative crafts for those chagim (holidays).
 I’m very excited that Hannah has asked me back as a guest poster.

-Here are some of our favorites, although I’d love to hear about your best homemade ra’ashan, too:
+Here are two of our favorites, although I’d love to hear about your best homemade ra’ashan, too:

 o The recycled cups noise maker (isn’t everything the Creative Jewish Mom does amazing?)

 o The paper plate noise maker (scroll half-way down the page)

 My children have worn homemade costumes every Purim thus far —“ which is something that I —“ a non-sewer —“ take a great deal of pride in.
 However, I suspect that this year, DS1 (almost 8) may put his foot down.